University Laboratory School: Controversy

-Over the years an unusually high proportion of the students are children of university faculty members or relatives of politicians and other island notables.
-This has caused some to question the use of public moneys to fund this school including former Governor Benjamin Cayetano who essentially left the school with no funds.
-Some view his actions as a retaliatory act since his children were not among the aforementioned individuals admitted.
+Over the years, an unusually high proportion of the students have been children of university faculty members or relatives of politicians and other island notables.
+This has caused some to question the use of public money to fund this school, including former Governor Benjamin Cayetano, who essentially left the school without funds.
+Some view his actions as retaliatory since his children were not among the aforementioned individuals admitted.

 Use of University of Hawaiʻi at Mānoa facilities

 When the Educational Laboratory School became a separate entity from the University of Hawaiʻi at Mānoa in 2001, there was an understanding that the school would become self-sufficient within two years.
 This meant being able to pay for its maintenance and not need any more university assistance.
 In 2003 the chancellor of the University of Hawaiʻi at Mānoa Chancellor, Peter Englert, suggested that the university concentrate solely on research and cease managing the school.
 He also suggested giving them a one-year contract to prepare to pay rent or move out.